benjaminp/six/documentation/index.rst

    equivalent to :class:`py2:chr` in Python 2 and ``bytes((i,))`` in Python 3.

+.. function:: indexbytes(buf, i)

+   Return the byte at index *i* of *buf* as an integer.
+This is equivalent to indexing a bytes object in Python 3.

+.. function:: iterbytes(buf)

+   Return an iterator over bytes in *buf* as integers.
+This is equivalent to a bytes object iterator in Python 3.

 .. data:: StringIO

    This is an fake file object for textual data.
 It's an alias for